vijuSR/online_spell_correction/README.md

         - Windows: `cd </path/to/venv>` then `.\Scripts\activate`
     - Install the requirements
         - `cd <root-dir-of-project>`
-        - `pip install --upgrade -I -r requirements.txt`
+        - `pip install -I -r requirements.txt`

+        #### That's all for the setup ! :smiley:

+## Run
 - The Lexicon
         - `cd <root-dir-of-project>`: you can see a file named lexicon.json, it contains all the candidates that are to be ranked for a given user query input.
-        - Open the "lexicon.json" and fill it as instructed inside file.

-        #### That's all for the setup ! :smiley:

-## Run
+        - Change the content of the "lexicon.json" as required.
+Currently it contains a sample lexicon for dynasore names.

 - `cd <root-dir-of-project>`
 - `python3 routes.py`

 ## References:
-- Gupta, J. P., Qin, Z., Bendersky, M., & Metzler, D. (2019).
+1. Gupta, J. P., Qin, Z., Bendersky, M., & Metzler, D. (2019).
 Personalized Online Spell Correction for Personal Search.